Rehan-Masood/Internship/README.md

 ## 📌 About

-This repository is a growing collection of projects I built while learning **Python, HTML, CSS, and Django**.
+This repository is a growing collection of projects I built while learning **Python, HTML, CSS, and Django/Flask**.
 Each folder is a self-contained project with its own code and README.
 New projects are added regularly as I continue building.

 **🔗 Live Portfolio :** [Rehan's Portfolio](https://internship-axskzl99q-rehan-web.vercel.app)